Start Up Sequence

 Once the job is running, or you see R under the column ST using squeue, use Ctrl + C to exit the watch command.

-In your working directory, you will have a file called jupyter-server-XXXXXX.out where the X's are the jobID assigned to the job by SLURM.
+In your working directory, you will have a file called jupyter-server-XXXXXX.out where the X's are the jobID assigned to the job by Slurm.
 Use the command tail --follow to print the contents of the jupyter-server-XXXXXX.out file and wait for the message, "Info: Jupyter server is running, port & token in ~/.jupyter-port-and-token."
 Once you see this message, your Jupyter server session is ready for the next step.
 (Use Ctrl + C to exit the tail command)

 tail --follow jupyter-server-12345678.out